 When I became the editor for EN5ider my first objective (aside from keeping the high level of quality D&D 5E articles coming!) was a new suite of classes to follow up on the original A Touch of Class.
 In this series I’m going to explore the 9 new entries in A Touch More Class, reveal some of the development process behind them, and consider the obstacles in getting these from ideas to fully finished concepts.
-Get a quick fix on them all here and sign up for the mailing list so you know when the Kickstarter launches next month!
+Get a quick fix on them all here and pledge here!

 Part of this Kickstarter involved revising A Touch of Class and while researching through reviews of the book, one class stood out as the clear favorite: Josh Gentry’s cardcaster.
 (By the way there’s a new tarot deck made just for them available in the A Touch More Class Kickstarter!)
 It should be no surprise that he’s got another very innovative concept for this time around and today we’re going to be looking into THE GEOMANCER!

 (and you can check out the Geomancer class for free over on DriveThruRPG! https://www.drivethrurpg.com/product/279780/5E-A-Touch-More-Class-Exclusive-Preview-The-Geomancer)

 Some of us (myself included) might associate “geomancer” with an earth caster but the proper definition encompasses so much more!
 These are spellcasters in the vein of warlocks but they draw their spell lists based on what’s in the environment around them, have access to divination magic, and use a sacred stone to area-buff party members with temporary hit points.
 This is all unique and makes for an engaging character role, and Josh did an excellent job of making the archetypes all bring a valuable, interesting aspects to the class.
 All in all it’s definitely a worthwhile successor to the cardcaster!